mdsol-share/crichton/doc/extensions.md

 ## Data Descriptor Extension Properties
 You can ssign the following properties to extensions.
 NOTE: You can only have one of the `list`, `hash`, or `external` properties.
 This applies also for `href` entries that you include.
 In the case of `external`, the `source` element can contain a link to an external resource or method to call on a target object.
 If `source` is a link to an external resource, you must include `prompt` and `target` elements.
 - `options` - Provides a list of possible values for a select list or similar use.
 Below this key, you can use the following.
-All are optional, but it is best practice to include as many as apply.
+All are OPTIONAL, but it is best practice to include as many as apply.
 	- `id` - Can be used to reference a particular list and to include its values in another value's entry.
 	- `href` - Includes a referenced value's entry.
 	- `list` - Contains an array of values.